teohsinyee/resume-parsing/Weekly-progress.md

     - Doccano *Make a comparison
     - Brat
 6. Proposed pipeline to Pei Seng
+#### Feedback
+1. How to compare our parser performance with the existing ones?
+(Quantitative)
+2. How to test parser result accuracy?

 ### Will be working on
 1. Development (Prove proposed pipeline)